 - To progress towards mutual acceptance of notifications.

-The vision that the Clearing House is working towards is a sustainable world where:
+The vision that the Clearing House was working towards was a sustainable world where:

 - Countries can see, understand and accept each others’ decisions aimed at protecting human health and the environment;